CMDRMark/sumup-task/README.md

 - **Implement DB Validations**: Add database validations to ensure data integrity and consistency after API operations.
 - **Implement more complex test scenarios:** Create tests that simulate real-world user interactions and workflows (e2e tests).

+## Test task caveats
+As I was testing the test suite on different machines I noticed, that users created on one machine, were not available, when tests were running on another machine.

+This might be the logic of test server, that's why some fixtures for getting registered users (with or without bank accounts) have a built-in logic to read the files and register new users on the fly.

+Initially that was not the case, but to ensure that the tests will work on any machine, the registered users files will be empty.

+That's why some fixtures might have a bit too complicated logic due to the limitation of test server.

 ## Known Issues
 ### Check the issues here: [Bugs and Issues.md](Bugs%20and%20Issues.md)